ghacks Technology News

 preview websites

-There are also semi-automated solutions especially when privacy is a concern.
+There are also semi-automated solutions which can be useful if privacy is a concern.
 Instead of using one of the extensions you could use a web proxy instead.
 This would obviously mean to open the web proxy in a new tab or window and load the website using that web proxy.
-The web proxy on the other hand will allow anonymous access to the site’s contents.
+The web proxy on the other hand allows anonymous access to the site's contents.

 Have other solutions for previewing links and websites without opening them directly?
 Let us hear them in the comments.